whage/thesis/thesis.md

 [@type-or-not-js]

 ### Python
 Python features a dynamic type system.
 It is usually called a "strongly typed" language because even though its type system doesn't enforce strict typing rules at compile type it is strict about what operations are allowed on what types during run time and it will rarely do automatic type conversions.

 #### Optional type annotations in Python 3
 Even though Python 3 is dynamically typed, the language allows optional "type hints" which are similar to type declarations in languages like Java.
 These annotations may be used together with type checkers like `mypy`, `pyre-check` or `pytype` [@py-type].
 The programmer is free to annotate only parts of the source code.
 The Python 3 runtime itself doesn't typecheck the type hints.
-Thanks to python's dynamic nature, the following code will be executed without any errors in Python 3.5.2:
+Due to python's dynamic nature, the following code will be executed without any errors in Python 3.5.2:

 ~~~{.python}